 I was born and raised in Ballybunion, Co.
 Kerry, in the south west of Ireland.

-In 2012, photography became a medium for me to escape from the noise; a way to step back and observe.
-It all happened by chance, one spurred on by the joy of shooting images with the only camera I have - my iPhone.
+In recent years photography has become a medium for me to escape; a way to step back and observe.
+It all happened by chance, spurred on by the joy of shooting images with the only camera I have - my iPhone.
 I haven't looked back since.
-Recently I decided to pursue the craft more seriously.
+My portfolio of mobile images can be found here.

 I'm inspired by the beauty in the mundane, the subtle shapes and casts of light that can be found everywhere in daily life.
 I'm inspired by the landscapes around me everyday, and - most importantly - the people and faces I see everyday.
 Photography is the perfect medium through which I can explore all of that.

-I'm also a filmmaker, having co-created the short film - 'From The Inside' - with Brian O' Connor and Miriam Condon in 2013/2014, as part of our college studies.
-I'm currently working on a new script for a film, which should be completed in early 2015, as well as a number of other short series projects, and some promotional projects.
+I'm a filmmaker, having co-created the short film - 'From The Inside' - with Brian O' Connor and Miriam Condon in 2013/2014, as part of our college studies.
+Though relatively new to the field, I'm currently working on a new script for a film, which should be completed in 2015.

-The most important elements in my life are my friends and family.
-I wouldn't be the man I am but for their relentless support, enthusiasm and care.
-I owe them all a great deal of gratitude and count myself as an incredibly lucky man to have the people I have.
+Lastly and most importantly, the greatest part of my life is the wonderful friends and family I have.
+I wouldn't be the man I am but for their relentless support, enthusiasm, love and care.
+I owe them all a great deal of gratitude.
+I consider myself an incredibly lucky man to have them.